Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 If you own a fractious dog, you may be wondering what sedatives you can give him to make him feel better while being groomed.
 A lot of careful considerations are needed before deciding to go this route, as there are several options.
 You should ask yourself the following questions before asking your vet for sedatives:

 - Has your dog always been this way?
 If not, you may want to consider evaluating a bit what may have happened.
-Can it be your dog has an ear infection or other form of pain that makes him irritable to being touched?
+Can it be your dog has an ear infection or another form of pain that makes him irritable to being touched?
 Have you changed groomer?

 - Have you tried different groomers?
 At times, another groomer may be more patient than another or have some extra ideas up their sleeves to help your dog's grooming session go smoother.